Four Essential Strategies to Troubleshoot Redis Memory Leaks and Spikes

 # used_memory_rss:1509949440 # ~1.5 GB in RAM

-# mem_fragmentation_ratio:1.40625 # 40% fragmentation
+# mem_fragmentation_ratio:1.40625 # RSS is about 40% higher than used_memory

-Interpreting the Fragmentation Ratio
+Interpreting the fragmentation ratio

 Strategy 2: Implementing Robust Eviction Policies